-The above usually come as standard in all comprehensive car insurance plans, but shop around for the best deals.
-Here are some additional benefits that might either be included in you policy as standard, or available as add-ons for an additional premium:
+These usually come as standard in comprehensive car insurance plans, but shop around for the best deals.
+Here are some additional benefits that might either be included in your policy as standard, or available as add-ons for an additional premium:

 Once you’re covered by a comprehensive insurance plan you can make a claim direct from your own insurer in the event of an accident, damage to your car by vandalism, or if it is stolen or otherwise destroyed beyond repair.
 A claim is simply what the insurer will pay you back for the loss that is covered under the policy.